jfekete1/free-mobadick/README.md

 # Free-Mobadick

-## How it work?
+## How it works?

-Please see source code.
-It is not complex.
+This little perl script generates a professional license file for MobaXterm.
+Using an encryption algorithm and compression.

 ## How to use?